-The Site is located at 601-607 Union Street in the Gowanus section of Brooklyn, New York and is comprised of entire current Block 434 Lot 1 and Lot 12.
+The Site is located at 601-607 Union Street in the Gowanus section of Brooklyn, New York and is comprised of entire current Block 434 Lot 1 (21,055 square feet) and Lot 12 (16,498 square feet).
+The total lot area of the entire Site is 37, 553 square feet (0.86 acres).
 The Site is bordered by Union Street, a 4-story mixed residential and commercial building and two 4-story residential buildings to the south, Third Avenue and an active construction site to the west, Sackett Street, two 2-story, one 3-story and one 1-story industrial/manufacturing buildings to the north and a commercial building with parking yard to east.
 Surrounding properties within one half mile radius of the Site consist of residential, industrial, institutional, commercial, vacant lands and transportation/utilities.
-Figure 1 provides a Site Location Plan.
+Figure 1 provides a Site Location Plan with aerial map and land use map as base plans.

 As part of the development, Lots 1 and 12 will be merged and the proposed development area will fully cover entire Lot 1 and Lot 12.
+The schedule for merging the current two lots has not been determined yet.
 The proposed development consists of two mixed residential and commercial use buildings in the western and southeastern portion and one commercial building in the northeastern portion occupying 70% of the merged lots and private yard occupying the remaining 30% area.
 The proposed building use will be consistent with the current zoning code (M1-4/R7A and M1-4).
 The development plan is still under preparation and no drawing is included in this application.
 The square footage of the proposed new development will be approximately 37,553 SF.

-The current Lot 1 is fully developed with a 1-story building operating as a warehouse/office for a petroleum trucking and management company.
-These operations include on-Site truck repair and maintenance.
+The current Lot 1 is fully developed with a 1-story building formerly operated as a warehouse/office for a petroleum trucking and management company.
+These operations included on-Site truck repair and maintenance.
 A mezzanine level is maintained in the northeastern portion of the building and utilized as office space.
 The building is primarily slab-on-grade, with a partial cellar in the northeast portion.
 The partial cellar is mostly covered with concrete slab with a small area excluded, which as per current owner's representatives consists of exposed soil due to historic tank removal or other limited soil intrusive work.
 One 3,000-gallon aboveground storage tank (AST) enclosed in concrete and one 550-gallon #2 AST with no enclosure were observed in the northwestern corner of the cellar.
 Both tanks are filled with #2 fuel oil.
 Light stains were observed in the concrete floor in the direct vicinity of the tanks.
 An oil/water separator is in the north central portion of the building and is in line with the sewer connection.
 The interior of the separator was unable to be accessed.
 A steel vent pipe is located through the roof along the northern wall of the building and is likely associated with the oil/water separator.